-Capital expenditure of £6.813m was undertaken during the year, of which £5.424m was for Housing Revenue Account purposes and £1.389m was spent on General Fund assets.
-The total capital expenditure compares with the Capital Programme original estimate of £11.190m which was revised down to £8.513m during the year.
+Capital expenditure of £6,523k was undertaken during the year, of which £4,713k was for Housing Revenue Account purposes and £1,810k was spent on General Fund assets.
+The total capital expenditure compares with the Capital Programme original estimate of £12,125k which was revised down to £9,881k during the year.
 Most of this variance is accounted for by delayed commencement to a number of large items in the Capital Programme.
-The capital expenditure on Housing included refurbishment works across the Council's various housing estates, notably kitchens and damp treatment in Willaston.
-Capital expenditure on the General Fund during the year included public lighting, the Noble's Park Splashzone and an Automatic Number Plate Recognition system for Council-owned car parks.
+The capital expenditure on Housing included refurbishment works across the Council's housing estates, notably kitchens and damp treatment in Willaston.
+Capital expenditure on the General Fund during the year included public lighting, Queen's Promenade public conveniences and improvements to Summerhill Glen.